Naksh007/Integrated-System-Identification/README.md

 # Pendulum Equation Discovery and Classification

-**Project objective:** Discover a governing equation for a pendulum from experimental data and apply classification models to assess system stability.
+**Project objective:** Discover a governing equation for a pendulum from experimental data and apply classification models to assess system stability (Also analyzing Small-Large Angle regimes).

 This repository contains:
 - A consolidated Jupyter notebook that implements **Ridge** and **Elastic Net** regression to model: